Mediterranean Diet for Menopause: Your Body Changed. Your Eating Should Too

 The Mediterranean diet supports all of these and has been linked to better bone mineral density and less age-related bone loss.

 Think of your bones like a savings account.
-Every time you eat calcium-rich foods or do weight-bearing exercise, you’re making a deposit for stronger bones later.
+Every calcium-rich meal, every bone friendly activity—you're making a deposit.

 4: Blood Sugar, Insulin Resistance, and Energy